 Marcella Weiss joined Camp Pa-Qua-Tuck’s fundraising group, The Moriches Paquatuck Squaws, Inc., in 1987.
 With the experience of volunteering at a small “Scary Walk” at Clark Gardens in Nassau County, she knew that the camp property was the perfect place to host a “Spooky Walk”.
 So, in 1989, she, along with the Squaws and her family and friends, transformed the camp into a haunted attraction that has become the most successful Halloween event on Long Island.
-Through the years, the Spooky Walk has raised two million dollars for the camp.
+Through the years, the Spooky Walk has raised significant funds for the camp.

 Marcella has always received tremendous support from her husband, Kirk and their four children, Kirk, Jr., Joseph, Marc and Michele.
 Everyone has some part in the Spooky Walk.
 The family business, Kurt Weiss Greenhouses, has always donated anything that is needed from supplies to man-power.
 Fortunately for Marcella, October is a calmer time in the greenhouses.